asettouf/SynetiqPOC/README.md

 Depending on your Apache configuration, you might have to modify the var *phpTarget* in js files to access the php side on your environment.
 You might as well need to modify links in html pages if you have a different architecture

 **TO DO** <br />
-You need to add a .dbparams file in your php folder with the right parameters to query the database, it should contain in this order: <br />
+* You need to add a .dbparams file in your php folder with the right parameters to query the database, it should contain in this order: <br />
 *servername* <br />
 *username* <br />
 *password* <br />
 *database name* <br />

+* You also need to create a videos folder to implement video (by default the video should be called video1.ogv) <br />
 The user should have at least read access to the database

 Please contact me in case of issues if you are to use this project: adonis.settouf@gmail.com